 Magnesia continued it existence as a late Roman bishopric and it was even surrounded by defensive walls that were to protect it against the onslaught of Persians and Seljuk Turks.
 However, it was little more than a Byzantine frontier fortress in the Middle Ages.
 Around 1300, the Turkish clan of Aydınoğulları conquered the area.
 As a result of floods, epidemics, and other plagues, Magnesia was gradually abandoned by its last inhabitants and fell into decay.

 The main motivation for the earliest researchers who wanted to discover the site of Magnesia on the Meander was the search for the famous Temple of Artemis Leucophryene built by Hermogenes.
 The first archaeological team, led by Charles Texier from France, worked hard to unearth the temple from the swampy ground of the heavily sedimented site.
-In winter of 1842-43, they succeeded and revealed some parts of the temple.
+In the winter of 1842-43, they succeeded and revealed some parts of the temple.
 Among their most important finds were the fragments of the frieze depicting Amazonomachy which they promptly sent to France.
 Forty-three panels of this frieze are now exhibited in the Louvre Museum in Paris.
 However, they failed to publish any of their discoveries.

 More than forty years later, in 1887, the renowned Ottoman scholar, Osman Hamdi Bey, removed a further 20 meters of frieze blocks from the Artemision.
 This time, the fragments were sent to the Ottoman capital, to be displayed in the Archaeological Museum.